 The proposed Metro line is proved to have significant positive effects to the development of Mumbai City.
 Benefits to the economy, traffic congestion reduction, quick and safety transport, employment opportunities, fuel consumption reduction, and air quality improvement are the obvious positive effects from this Metro line.
 Besides, the potential adverse environmental impacts on air quality (during construction phase), water environment, noise, solid waste, ecology, population resettlement are also taken into consideration.
-Hence the current project is classified as Category 'A' as per the ADB Guidelines.
-Based on these detailed potential adverse environmental impacts, appropriate mitigation measures have been developed for consideration.
+Detailed potential adverse environmental impacts, appropriate mitigation measures have been developed for consideration.
 The EIA concluded that project impacts from both construction and operation will be minimal, and can be mitigated through the use of prevailing current practices and appropriate technologies.
 With the implementation of the EMP and the monitoring plan, the Project is not expected to have significant environmental impacts.